Occupation-Ontology/OccO/README.md

 ## News:

+- **12/15/2023**: OccO was officially available in OBO Foundry website: https://obofoundry.org/ontology/occo.html.
-- **12/14/2023**: OccO was officially accepted into the OBO ontology library by the OBO Operation Committee.
+- **12/12/2023**: OccO was officially accepted into the OBO ontology library by the OBO Operation Committee.
 See more: https://github.com/OBOFoundry/OBOFoundry.github.io/issues/2428.

 ## OccO Publications: